xiaodongliang/extract-view.and.data.api/README.md

 ## Description

-The workflow-node.js-server-view.and.data.api sample exercises demonstrates the Autodesk View and Data API authorization, translation, viewing processes mentioned in the Quick Start guide.
+The workflow-node.js-server-view.and.data.api sample exercises and demonstrates the Autodesk View and Data API authorization, translation, viewing processes mentioned in the Quick Start guide.
 It also demonstrates how to extract the 'bubbles' files from the Autodesk server for storing and viewing them locally.